 Ozempic (semaglutide) is a medication that was originally used to treat type 2 diabetes.
-It belongs to a class of drugs called glucagon-like peptide-1 (GLP-1) receptor agonists.
+It belongs to a class of drugs called glucagon-like peptide-1 (GLP-1) receptor agonists, and it helps to control blood sugars and reduce cravings and appetite.
+As a result, many patients taking Ozempic lose a significant amount of weight.
+Ozempic cannot be purchased for weight loss in the UK, however Wegovy contains the same compound and is available to buy for weight loss treatment.

 GLP-1 is a hormone that is naturally produced in the body and helps to regulate glucose (sugar) levels in the blood.
 It works by stimulating the pancreas to produce more insulin (a hormone that helps the body use glucose for energy) and slowing the absorption of glucose from the stomach.